Thematic Overview

 After the War Between the States, a remarkable former slave, Rev. Alexander Bettis, provided inspiring leadership for the freedmen and established over forty churches throughout Edgefield and Aiken Counties.
 These churches were organized into the Mount Canaan Association and, with their combined resources, Bettis Academy, a school for the African-American youth of the region, was established in 1881.
 Another prominent African-American educator from Edgefield County was Dr. Benjamin Mays, the president of Morehouse College in Atlanta and a mentor of the Rev. Martin Luther King, Jr.

-From early in the 19th century and throughout the antebellum period, Edgefield County was noted for its superior schools, including the Edgefield Village Academy, the Blocker Academy and the Edgefield Female Academy.
+From early in the 19th century and throughout the antebellum period, Edgefield County was noted for its superior schools, including the Edgefield Village Academy, the Blocker Academy, the Edgefield Female Academy and the Curryton Academy.
 Later, from 1898 to 1913, the South Carolina Co-Educational Institute, located in the Town of Edgefield, was recognized throughout the Southeast for its academic excellence.

 Alexander Bettis